adalundhe/cfn-check/README.md

 error: ❌ No results matching results for query Resources::[*]::Type
 ```

-As we're selecting objects, not an array!
+as we're selecting objects, not an array!
 A valid use would be in validating the deeply nested zipfile code of a Lambda's `AppendItemToListFunction`:

 ```yaml
   AppendItemToListFunction: